 It’s hard to predict how your birth will play out.
+Sometimes things don’t go as expected.
 The process may be more intense or take significantly longer than anticipated.
 At times like this, pain medication can be a valuable option to help you have a positive birth experience.
 Maybe the idea of an epidural freaks you out, or maybe you have a medical condition that prohibits you from receiving an epidural.
 If so, you’re probably wondering what other options there are for pain meds during labor other than epidural medication.

 What are Analgesics?

 Analgesics are pain medications that cause a reduction in the sensation of pain.
+(In other words, they’re pain relievers — like the Advil and Tylenol you’re familiar with, but different types of medications are used during labor.)
 Unlike an epidural, analgesics will not bring about a complete lack of feeling.
 Instead, they decrease the sensation of pain by creating a feeling of sedation.
-The type of analgesics that are used in labor are opiods or narcotics.
-About 16% of women use opiods for pain relief during their vaginal birth (1).

 Although analgesics won’t eliminate the feeling of the contraction, they can help to take the edge off the pain and make you less aware of the contraction when it is happening.
 Analgesics may also help to decrease your anxiety and enable you to completely relax between contractions.